NessJade96/Third-Party-APIs-Challenge-Work-Day-Scheduler/README.md

 4. be able to click into the timeblock to enter an event name for that hour and a save button on each of the blocks that saves the event in local storage.
     - give each time block its own <input?> for each timeblock that when saved - it then displays the value in the box.
+    - create a for loop that checks the box before it -> then saves that value and its retrieved and saved into that place in its array home.

 # Screenshots: